Anxiety counselling in melbourne

 Understanding Anxiety

-Stress can manifest in various physical, emotional, cognitive, and behavioral symptoms.
-While the specific symptoms can vary from person to person, some common signs of stress include:
+Anxiety can show up in many ways—physically, emotionally, and in how we behave.
+While symptoms differ from person to person, some common signs include:

 • Increased heart rate or palpitations